LauraGentini/QRL/README.md

 More in detail, in this repository you find three main codes:

 1. **Grover-like amplitude enhancing**
 We implemented Quantum Reinforcement Learning à la Grover [[2]](#2), where a Grover-like procedure is used to amplify the amplitudes corresponding to *good actions*.
 We tested this approach against the `FrozenLake` environment, provided by OpenAI `gym`.

-2. **Quantum Approximate Q-learning with Parametric Quantum Circuits** Quantum Reinforcement Learning with a *Variational* approach**.
+2. **Quantum Deep Q-learning with Parametric Quantum Circuits**
+Quantum Reinforcement Learning with a *Variational* approach**.
 In particular, we implemented the architecture proposed in [[3]](#3), which leverages a Quantum Neural Network (i.e. a parametrized quantum circuit) in the framework of Approximate Q-Learning and Deep Q-Learning [[5]](#5).
 We tested this approach against the `CartPole` environment, again provided by OpenAI `gym`.

-3. **A Quantum Agent in a Quantum World** Implementation of a fully quantum model, where Elliot, the quantum agent, tries to learn how to play *Quantum TicTacToe*.
+3. **A Quantum Agent in a Quantum World**
+Implementation of a fully quantum model, where Elliot, the quantum agent, tries to learn how to play *Quantum TicTacToe*.
 We used the Grover approach to train the agent, and we built a custom Qiskit implementation of a Quantum TicTacToe environment.

-For more details and results, see the accompanying final report **Aggiungere nome del report**, or the brief video presentation.
+For more details and results, see the accompanying final scientific report, or the brief video presentation.

 ## Files organization